enviodev/docs/docs/configuration-file.md

 - `description` - Description of the project
 - `networks` - Configuration of the blockchain networks that the project is deployed on
   - `id` - Chain identifier of the network
-  - `rpc_config` - RPC Config that will be used to subscribe to blockchain data on this network (This is optional and does not need to be specified if the network is supported with [HyperSync](./hypersync.md))
+  - `rpc_config` - (TIP: in most cases you should remove this field and rely on HyperSync for 100x speed up) RPC Config that will be used to subscribe to blockchain data on this network (This is optional and does not need to be specified if the network is supported with [HyperSync](./hypersync.md))
     - `url` - URL of the RPC endpoint
   - `start_block` - Initial block from which the indexer will start listening for events
   - `contracts` - Configuration for each contract deployed on the network